API Documentation

 getPath,codeString,width,height,x,y,extraPathOptions,defaultOptions - externalGlyph:

-getPath,width,glyph,y,height,kerningRules,defaultOptions - bare:
+getPath,width,char,y,height,kerningRules,defaultOptions - bare:

 codeString,defaultOptions